Human Resources Excel Template

 Keep daily checks and notes in the same workbook for easier review.

-Download the Excel template
+Download free Excel template

 How Excel is used

-How shift scheduling works in Excel
+How the Shift Schedule Management Template works in Excel

 Step 1